ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 Queue is also a linear data structure, but it follows the rule of FIFO (First in first out).

 ## Operations of Queue

+Queue typically maintains two pointers -- a froint pointer(head) and a rear pointer(tail), these pointers keep track of where new elements should be added and removed.

 There are two operations commonly used in queue -- enqueue and dequeue.

-Enqueue operation adds a new element at the end of a queue, it's like a person join the end of a line or queue at a snack bar.
+Enqueue operation adds a new element to the rear of a queue, it's like a person join the end of a line or queue at a snack bar.

-Dequeue operation removes the first element in a queue, it's like the first person in the queue get the snack and leave the queue.
+Dequeue operation removes the element from the front of the queue, it's like the first person in the queue get the snack and leave the queue.

 Queue data structure can also be implemented by using arrays or linked lists.